RaghuvirJonnagiri/LeveragedETF_Backtrading/README.md

 - Difference between this average consensus upside and current consensus upside is considered as mean reversion upside.
 - This mean reversion upside is plotted against expected EPS (Earnings Per Share) growth and ratings webscraped from Zacks.com

 [Click here](https://mybinder.org/v2/gh/RaghuvirJonnagiri/StockMarketAnalysis/HEAD?labpath=SP500_AnalystRatingAnalysis.ipynb) to run this notebook interactively on mybinder.
 Or use the logo at the bottom for the main repository.
-Since binder needs to create the environment, it might take a minute or two to load.
+Webscraping takes about 15-20 min before the app is ready.

 UPDATE : mybinder has an issue with webdriver installation.
 So, this notebook does not work on mybinder now.
 But it should still run on a PC if all required installations as included in the code are allowed.